MethodAtlas

 Journal of EconometricsDOI: 10.1016/j.jeconom.2023.03.008

-This comprehensive survey synthesizes the explosion of recent econometric work on DID, covering staggered treatment timing, heterogeneous treatment effects, pre-trends testing, and new estimators.
-It is the essential starting point for understanding the modern staggered DID literature.
+Roth et al. synthesize the explosion of recent econometric work on DID in this comprehensive survey, covering staggered treatment timing, heterogeneous treatment effects, pre-trends testing, and new estimators.
+It is the essential starting point for understanding the modern DID literature.

 Tags